utksrivastva/leetcode/README.md

 # LeetCode Problem Solutions
-This repository contains solutions for the problems solved on LeetCode.
+This repository contains solutions for the following problems solved on LeetCode.

+- Pivot Element
+- Two Sum
+- Product of array except self